Best Town Square

 The gem of Granbury’s Town Square is its Victorian courthouse.
 Granbury’s town square was actually the first in Texas to be listed in the National Register of Historic Places.

 The Square has many town events throughout the year and is home to more than 25 local boutiques.
-Among our favorite—though it’s almost impossible to choose—are Brazos Moon for a great selection of vintage jewelry and antiques, Rio Grande Boutique for well-edited clothing featuring super soft basics in eco-friendly materials, Caylor B Lane Shoppe for unique home décor and Christina’s Boutique & Bistro for the perfect shopping pit stop.
+Among our favorite—though it’s almost impossible to choose—are Brazos Moon for a great selection of vintage jewelry and antiques, Rio Grande Boutique for well-edited clothing featuring super soft basics in eco-friendly materials, Caylor Creek Boutique for on trend goods and Christina’s Boutique & Bistro for the perfect shopping pit stop.

 Shopping on the Square – McKinney